 Feature photo: The Assyrian Sacred Tree -Near Eastern Archaeology

-Ancient civilizations and religious texts of all three religions of the Biblical lands (Christianity, Jewish, and Islam) have attributed immense importance to trees, which were valued for food, animal feed, oil, fuel, and construction.
+Ancient civilizations and texts of all three religions of the Biblical lands (Christianity, Jewish, and Islam) have attributed immense importance to trees, which were valued for food, animal feed, oil, fuel, and construction.

-The willow was regarded as sacred to the Egyptian god of the afterlife, Osiris.
-Just as Hindu tradition in India claims that the Hindu gods sought shelter in Ficus religiosa, ancient Egyptian tradition claims that Osiris’s body was sheltered by a willow after he was killed.
-It is believed that his body was dismembered and buried in tombs throughout Egypt where willow then grew.
+The willow was considered sacred to the Egyptian god of the afterlife, Osiris.
+Just as Hindu tradition in India claims that the Hindu gods sought shelter in Ficus religiosa, ancient Egyptian tradition claims that a willow sheltered Osiris’s body after he was killed.
+His body was believed to be dismembered and buried in tombs throughout Egypt, where willow then grew.

 In ancient Greece, the oak tree was sacred to Zeus and the myrtle tree to Aphrodite.
 A sacred olive tree is said to have stood in the Pandrosium near the Erechtheum Temple (421–405 BC) on the Acropolis.
 Ancient Greek literature contains multiple references to sacred groves.
-In Greek myths, spirits of trees are personified in female form.
-In ancient Rome, a fig tree sacred to Romulus grew near the Forum along with multiple sacred groves throughout the city.
+In Greek myths, the spirits of trees are personified in female form.
+In ancient Rome, a fig tree sacred to Romulus grew near the Forum, along with multiple sacred groves throughout the city.

 Trees were important in the ancient Canaanite religion that predates the Hebrew Bible.
-Canaanites lived in what is now Lebanon and Syrian.
+Canaanites lived in what is now Lebanon and Syria.
 The Bible mentions the Canaanites and the sacredness of the trees: “Abram passed through the land as far as the site of Shechem, to the oak of Moreh.
 Now the Canaanite was then in the land” (Genesis 12:6).

 References to the bounty of God in the form of trees and plants are also made in the Koran.
 Koran Sura references fruit and other plants as gifts from God: “It is He who sends down water from the sky with which We bring forth the buds of every plant.
-From these We bring forth green foliage and close-growing grain, palm-trees laden with clusters of dates, vineyards and olive groves, and pomegranates alike and different.
+From these, We bring forth green foliage and close-growing grain, palm trees laden with clusters of dates, vineyards and olive groves, and pomegranates alike and different.
 Behold their fruits when they ripen.
-Surely in these there are signs for true believers” (Al-An’_ am 6:99).
+Surely in these, there are signs for true believers” (Al-An’_ am 6:99).

 Although tree worship is denounced in the Bible as idol worship (Deuteronomy 12:2), trees were immensely important to the people of these regions.
 The Bible contains more than 525 plant references, including 22 trees (e.g., acacia, almond, apple, carob, cypress, date palm, ebony, fig, oak, pine, pistachio, poplar, pomegranate, frankincense, lign aloe, sycamore fig, plane, tamarisk, terebinth, thyme, walnut, and willow).